tanishka-dahiya/mini-cart/README.md

-# Chart Dashboard
+# Mini cart
-In this project you can get api response in chart form and also add and delete values in chart.
+In this project you can do all cart action, remove items, increase or decrease quantity.
 ## Installation
 Clone this repository<br/>
 ```bash